cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ## Assignment

-Design and build an interface based on an User Story and API.
+Design and build a single page web app based on a User Story.

 ## Sub tasks